dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 npm run run
 ```

-* Note this will require NPM, either grab this via brew or [Node JS's site](https://www.npmjs.com/get-npm)
+* Note this will require NodeJS, either grab this via brew or [Node JS's site](https://nodejs.org/en/)

 Once its running, you should see the following: